DigiDuncan/CHtoMP3/README.md

 * No dependancies other than Python 3.7 installed.
 * ~~A nice looking sonsole user interface.~~ (planned.)
 * Completely open source!

+Play **Clone Hero** here: https://clonehero.net/

+***I am not associated with Clone Hero, or the artists used for custom song charts, in any way.
+This program, and custom song charts in general, are of dubious legality, but let's be real, the FBI has bigger fish to fry.***